troclaux/notes/aws.md

 > assess, audit and evaluate the configurations of your aws resources

-- records configurations and changes over time
+- continuously monitors and records AWS resource configurations and evaluates them against desired configurations using rules
   - aws config rules: check if your aws resources comply with specific desired configurations or policies

 - use cases
   - enforce encryption on RDS databases